Extended Grace period for Premium Payment

 1. What is this extended grace period about?

-2. Who are covered by this program?
+2. Who is covered by this program?

 3. How does the grace period extension apply?

-By policy contract, the policyholder has 31 days from the policy premium due date to pay the premium before the policy lapses or switches to deduct the premium due from the policy’s account value.
-The extended grace period means that the policyholder now has up to 60 days from the premium due date to make a payment before the above action/s happen.
-See example below:
+By policy contract, the policyholder has 31 days from the policy premium due date to pay the premium before the policy lapses or switches to deduct the premium due from the policy account value.

 No, there will be no changes in your due date, only the grace period will be extended.
 This means that normal billing cycle will still be followed and that you will be billed based on your existing billing cycle.